PRODUCT STRATEGY

 🗂️ Heterogeneity of Connected Devices

-Heterogeneity is one of the most notable security challenges in the IoT sphere.
+Heterogeneity is one of the most notable security challenges in the Internet of Things sphere.
 As the variety of IoT devices and possible security issues are uncountable, it’s nearly impossible to predict and outplay every single cyberintrusion in each unique case.

 The problem here is that every IoT device has its own security solutions and needs to be treated individually when it comes to dealing with a particular challenge.
-Exactly the need of individual approach makes this security challenge so important to consider, as it’s definitely not a cakewalk to secure each unique device from all the variety of IoT vulnerabilities.
+This need for an individual approach makes this security challenge so important to consider, as it’s definitely not a cakewalk to secure each unique device from all the variety of IoT vulnerabilities and incidents.

 IDRA architecture is created for setting up connections between heterogeneous IoT devices regardless of their protocol type (*image by [Dighital](https://dribbble.com/Dighital){ rel="nofollow" target="_blank" .default-md}*)

-IDRA architecture is created for setting up connections between heterogeneous IoT devices regardless of their protocol type (image by Dighital)
+IDRA architecture is created for setting up connections between heterogeneous IoT devices regardless of their protocol type.

-Let’s take a closer look at the benefits of implementing IDRA architecture for IoT devices:
+Let’s take a closer look at the benefits of implementing IDRA architecture for IoT devices, including mitigating IoT security risks:

 1. IDRA doesn't require a big amount of resources and is backwards compatible.